Skip to content

 Man sieht einen leeren Büroraum ohne Möbel und braunen Teppichboden.
 Das Bild steht sinnbildlich für die Frage, wie die Arbeit der Zukunft und digitales Organisieren und Zukunft unseren Arbeitsplatz beeinflusst.
 You see an empty office room without furniture and brown carpeting.
 The image is emblematic of the question of how the work of the future and digital organising and the future will influence our workplace.

-Digital organising and the future of work
+Digital future of the workplace

 Further articles